 - Light Matte Finish Color – This color is used under the brow bone to soften any harsh lines.

 - Medium Color – This color is used in the crease to blend out harsh lines.
 You can also use this all over the lid if you want just a wash of color.

 - Dark Color – This color is used on the lower lashline or outer part of the eye.
 This can also be used under the lashline to create a smokey effect

 Orange / Pink:

 I hope this video was helpful and informative.
-I really wanted to give you some ideas of what basic shapes, brushes and colors you needed to do any look.
-Stay happy and healthy!
+As always, I hope you are happy and healthy!